 The price is right in the medium-range of flea collars—It’s not the cheapest one you’re going to find, but it’s also not the most expensive.
 And they throw in a guarantee, so there’s no real worry about wasted money, either.
 If you’re not happy, you can always get a refund.

-At the end of the day, this is a great flea collar and can be used as treatment or for prevention.
-If you don’t have a flea infestation but are worried about the possibility, snap this on your buddy and you’ll sleep well at night.
+At the end of the day, this is a great flea collar and can be used as a treatment or prevention.
+If you don’t have a flea infestation but are worried about the possibility, snap this on your buddy, and you’ll sleep well at night.

 The single product that left the biggest impression on us was Vet’s Best Flea and Tick Pet n Home Spray.
 As a single product, it definitely had the most applicability.